-We have given "1-line" derivations of the attactor flow equations.
+\1-line" derivations of the attactor flow equations can be readily found.

 We have found the general form of all the timelike supersymmetric solutions of all d = 4 supergravities.

 We have proven the relation between the timelike supersymmetric solutions of all d = 4 supergravities and those of the N = 2 theories (for black holes conjectured by Ferrara, Gimon & Kallosh (2006) and proven by Bossard (2010)).